shurik179/yozh/docs/details/connectors.rst

   listed above.
 Pull-up resistors (3.3K) on SCL and SDA lines are already provided, so there is no need to add your own.

-* 8-pin connector (unpopulatred), containing pins for 3.3v, GND, and pins A1, A2, TX, RX
+* 8-pin connector (unpopulated), containing pins for 3.3v, GND, and pins A1, A2, TX, RX
   of ESP32-S3

 * Huskylens connector.
 This is also gives access to the same  I2C bus; however, instead of 3.3V,